-Juicy and flavorful, this smoked chicken breast is quick and easy to make!
+Juicy and flavorful, this smoked chicken breast recipe is quick and easy to make!
 Using a simple chicken dry rub that enhances the smoky flavor, this one will become your "go-to" favorite recipe.
 It's perfect for a family dinner or any backyard BBQ!

 Jump to:

-ℹ️ Why This Recipe Works
+Why This Recipe Works

-1. This is a great beginner recipe that anyone can master.
+- This is a great beginner recipe that anyone can master.
 Regardless if you are a seasoned smoker who can perfect a smoked brisket recipe or if you are just starting...this smoked chicken breast is simple to make.

-2. It can be made on any type of smoker and only takes 1.5-2 hours to smoke!
+- It can be made on any type of smoker and only takes 1.5-2 hours to smoke!

-3. There is no brining or marinating required.
+- There is no brining or marinating required.
 Simply add the chicken rub and let the smoker do all the hard work!

 Types of Smokers

-Any type of smoker can be used to make this smoker recipe.
-I've made this smoked chicken breast on the Traeger, in a propane gas smoker, and in a traditional charcoal smoker.
+Any type of smoker can be used to make this recipe.
+I've made this on the Traeger, in a propane gas smoker, and in a traditional charcoal smoker.
 Depending on how much effort you want to put into cooking with smoke will depend on the type of smoker you use.
 In this simple smoked beans recipe, I go into detail about some of the most common types of smokers.

-There is right or wrong smoker to use; they all work really well.
+There is no right or wrong smoker to use; they all work really well.
 It comes down to the amount of time you are looking to invest and the level of effort you're willing to put forward.
-Some smoker recipes, like these juicy smoked leg quarters can be quick and easy.
-And then there are some, like this flavorful smoked chuck roast, that can take a lot of time and are more entailed.
-Knowing the ins-and-outs of the different types of smokers will help you narrow it down for the smoker that is right for you.
+Some smoker recipes, like these smoked chicken wings can be quick and easy.
+And then there are some, like this flavorful smoked chuck roast and these brisket burnt ends, that can take a lot of time and are more entailed.

 🛒 Ingredients You'll Need

-See the recipe card below for a full list of ingredients and measurements.
+See the recipe card below for a full list of ingredients and measurements!

 🔪 Step-By-Step Recipe Instructions

-While the smoker is preheating, prepare the rub.
+Step 1: Prepare the smoked accordingly and preheat it to 225°F. While the smoker is preheating, prepare the rub.
 Combine all the dry ingredients in a medium bowl and stir to combine.
 Set aside.
 Using paper towels, pat dry each piece of chicken to remove any excess moisture.

-Next, generously cover each breast with the dry rub while using a bit of pressure to press the seasoning into the meat.
+Step 2: Next, generously cover each breast with the dry rub while using a bit of pressure to press the seasoning into the meat.
 Make sure the whole piece is completely covered.

-When the internal temperature reaches 165°F, remove the chicken breasts from the smoker and allow them to rest for 3-5 minutes.
+Step 5: When the internal temperature reaches 165°F, remove the chicken breasts from the smoker and allow them to rest for 3-5 minutes.

 🙋🏼 Recipe FAQs

 Because you are smoking individual pieces of chicken, it does not take long to smoke.
 It takes anywhere from 1.5 to 2 hours to smoke depending on the size of the breasts.
+But, never rely on time.
+Always rely on the internal temperature of the meat.

 The key to getting moist, tender, and juicy smoked chicken breasts is using a low temperature over a longer period of time.
 The term "low and slow" is the key to success when smoking meat.
 Keep the temperature as close to 225°F as possible, ensuring it does not go over 250°F.